Dynamical Analysis of the EIP-1559 Ethereum Fee Market: Analysis

 Thus, if we select any $\delta>0$ that satisfies condition \eqref{eq:cond4}, it is immediate to see, that by selecting $\mu$ large enough, conditions \eqref{eq:cond2} and \eqref{eq:cond3} are always satisfied (since $\mu$ appears only in one term with positive scalars).
 Specifically, if we solve \eqref{eq:cond2} and \eqref{eq:cond3} for $\mu$, we obtain the (always feasible) condition

 which together with the selected $\delta$, yields an admissible solution of the initial system.
+Note that the second term inside the $\max$ is always larger than $\delta$, since $\frac{d\delta^2+\delta+1/2}{\delta d}=\delta+\frac{1}{d}+\frac{1}{2\delta d}>\delta$ which implies that any $\mu$ that satisfies condition \eqref{eq:cond5} immediately satisfies $\mu>\delta$ as required for $b_0$ to be positive (and thus for $b_0$ to be less than $b_1$).
 In sum, we have shown that if we select a point $b_0\le \mu-\delta$ where $\mu,\delta$ satisfy conditions \eqref{eq:cond4} and \eqref{eq:cond5}, then it holds that $g^3(b_0)\le b_0 < g(b_0)<g^2(b_0)$, which concludes the proof. \end{proof} Note that the construction in the proof of \Cref{thm:liyorke} was based in a \emph{favorable} scenario for stability which assumed $\lambda=1$.
 For higher values of $\lambda$, the construction still applies and in fact, chaos obtains for a much wider range of parameters (see \Cref{sub:bifurcation}).
 Moreover, the selection of the uniform distribution in the proof is not binding and the proof idea applies for arbitrary distributions.
 This is illustrated in the next example which concludes this section.

 \begin{example}[A Specific Instance with Period 3] Let $b_0>0$ take an arbitrary value and assume that the cumulative distribution function, $F(b)$ of the valuations is continuous and satisfies the following conditions: $F(0.64 b_0) = 6/32$, $F(0.8b_0) = 11/18$, $F(b_0) = 11/18$ and $F(1) = 1$.
 Assume that $\lambda=1$ and that $F$ is rescaled so that $\epsilon=0$ (as above).
 Then, for $d = 9/10$, we have that $b_1 = g(b_0)=b_0(1 +(9/10)(2(1-7/18)-1))= 0.8b_0$, $b_2=g^2(b_0)=0.8b_0(1+(9/10)(2(1-11/18)-1)=0.64b_0$ and $b_3=g^3(b_0)=0.64b_0(1+(9/10)(2(1-6/32)-1)=b_0$.
 We, thus, get an example with period $3$. \end{example}